 - Emerald introduces move tutors that require payment.
 In this case it is in Battle Points from the Battle Frontier.

 - After completing the Hoenn Pokédex, one of the Johto starters Chikorita, Cyndaquil, or Totodile can be received from Professor Birch.

 - The Sootopolis Gym leader from Ruby/Sapphire, Wallace, is now the Pokémon League Champion.
 A new trainer Juan has taken his place as gym leader.

 - Gym leaders can be rematched after defeating the Elite Four.
 All rematches use the double battle format.

 - Deoxys is encountered in its Speed Forme instead of its Normal Forme (Ruby/Sapphire), Attack Forme (FireRed) or Defense Forme (LeafGreen).

 The Hoenn starters: Treecko, Torchic and Mudkip

-Several Hoenn Pokémon are not available during the course of the game, though they are available from either or both of Emerald's predessors, Ruby & Sapphire.
+Several Hoenn Pokémon are not available during the course of the game, though they are available from either or both of Emerald's predessors, Ruby & Sapphire, as noted below.
 Kanto/Johto Pokémon that are not part of the Hoenn Pokédex must be obtained from FireRed or LeafGreen.